📣 Help Shape the Future of UKRI's Gateway to Research (GtR)

 Sector Public

-PI Contribution We have expanded our Advisory Board to strengthen connections into UK government, including: the Office for Civil Society in the Department for Digital, Culture, Media & Sport (DCMS), the Ministry of Housing, Communities & Local Government (MHCLG), and the Foreign, Commonwealth & Development Office (FCDO).
+PI Contribution We successfully expanded our Advisory Board to strengthen connections into UK government, including: the Office for Civil Society in the Department for Digital, Culture, Media & Sport (DCMS), the Ministry of Housing, Communities & Local Government (MHCLG), and the Foreign, Commonwealth & Development Office (FCDO).

 Start Year 2020